 To prevent plaque from deteriorating the surfaces between your teeth, floss.
 Use dental floss or other devices to clean the surfaces between teeth and along the gum line that the brush can’t reach.

 Rinse your teeth for thirty seconds twice a day with an antiseptic mouth rinse after brushing and flossing.
 An antiseptic mouth rinse does more than make your breath smell sweet it provides an added health benefit.
 After careful brushing to remove harmful bacteria rinsing with an antiseptic rinse helps slow the growth of new bacteria.

 Swish your mouth with water to dislodge larger pieces of sticky, sugary foods.
-Chew sugar free gum to increase saliva production.
-These will not remove plaque, but they will lessen the amount of food particles the bacteria feed on-less food for bacteria, less acid.
+Chew sugar-free gum to increase saliva production.
+These will not remove plaque, but they will lessen the number of food particles the bacteria feed on-less food for bacteria, less acid.
 You will still need to brush and floss to thoroughly remove the added plaque caused by eating sticky, sugary foods.

 A visit to the dentist and the hygienist every 6 months helps keep teeth in their best health.
-These visits help your dentist to monitor the health of your teeth and provide the necessary care for a healthy, disease free mouth.
+These visits help your dentist monitor the health of your teeth and provide the necessary care for a healthy, disease-free mouth.

 Brushing, flossing, rinsing, limiting sticky, sugary foods, and Regular dentist visits are the foundation of dental health.
 Use these five steps to fight plaque and help you prevent gum disease and tooth decay.